taskurotta/taskurotta.org/_includes/md/rest-api.md

 ### 5. ErrorContainer
 JSON describing execution error.
 Used by a web console for displaying information on broken processes.
-Standard workflow behaviour is to break on actor execution error.
+Standard workflow behaviour is to break and hold on actor execution error.

 Fields: